10 beginner tips to the 28mm focal length

 The woman is crisp, the background isn’t, so she pops.
 But you can’t get that with most 28mm.
 You’re stuck with this:

 Well, not quite.
 The 28mm can Bokeh, just not as much as most people want it to.
 You can’t completely pull out your subject from their background with Bokeh on a 28mm (for most cameras).
-Here’s a 28mm shot at 2.5:
+Here’s a 28mm shot at 2.5 on an APSC sensor:

 While the background is out of focus, everything is still pretty much defined.
 All that to mean, you will have to find other ways to bring attention to your subject besides blurring out the background.
 It’s another matter when you have a 28mm 1.4 or 1.8 on a Full Frame sensor, the Bokeh is way better, see Christophe Debon’s work in issue 2, but it won’t be as creamy as a 50mm 1.4 for example.
 Most have an apsc sensor camera with a 28mm 2.8 or 2.5, so the Bokeh isn’t that great.
 Macro is another matter though…